Another Mass Shooting? 'Compassion Fatigue' Is A Natural Reaction.

 Slovic says this is because the emotional circuitry in our brains is bad with numbers.
 "It can't add and it can't multiply, it reacts very strongly to one person or a small number of people that we can connect with and empathize with and we become emotionally connected," he says.

-But when more people are added attention and emotion gets diffused, response starts to diminish, says Slovic.
+But when more people are added attention and emotion get diffused, response starts to diminish, says Slovic.

 For Audrey Cho, a teenager living in Grosse Pointe Woods, Mich., reports of school shootings really worry her.
 She says it's hard not to think it could happen to her, but Cho consciously tries to not let it take over her life.